Advice for Getting Into Law School

 How do I weed out all but the most promising 1,400?

 Suppose I look at college grade point averages.
 They indeed might give me some reliable information.
-How a person has performed academically in the past might accurately predict how he or she will do in the future.
+How a person has performed academically in the past might accurately predict how they will do in the future.
 So I might adopt a strategy of first admitting all those people with 4.0 GPAs and then work backward from 4.0 until the entering law-school class is filled.

 But there's a problem with this strategy.
 The 7,000 applicants have attended more than 250 different colleges and universities in the United States and abroad.
 How do I know that a 4.0 GPA at one college represents the same level of academic achievement as a 4.0 at another college?
 One college might have very high academic standards, while another might not.
 So an "A" at one school is not the same as an "A" somewhere else.
 Also, one student with a 4.0 GPA might have majored in basketweaving, while another 4.0 student from the same college majored in a far more difficult field.
 So, two 4.0 GPAs of students from the same school may not represent comparable academic achievements.
 Thus, even using GPA, I can't be 100% sure about selecting the incoming law-school class.